Folkor1/CI_PP3_EnterTheMatrix/README.md

 Input name:
 - Please type in a new username

-If existing username is entered, then the program will notify the user about it and ask to enter another user name, or return to the main menu.
+If existing username is entered, then the program will notify the user about it and ask to enter another user name, or return to the main screen.

 Options:
 - retry new username